Words by: John Gordon

 - Carry all waste home or to a proper bin.

 - If it's not possible to take toilet waste away make sure it is buried at least 15cm below ground and covered.
 Do not bury used toilet paper.

-- Remove all food and waste that might attract scavengers and put animals at risk
+- Remove all food and waste that might attract scavengers and put animals at risk.

 John says: "From the very first wild camping trip I was hooked.
 I love the adventure of walking all day and camping surrounded by the natural environment.
-I have now become an expert at what to take and in summer I do not need a heavy pack.
-So long as everyone camps responsibly we will continue to be able to enjoy our amazing freedoms for a long time to come.
+I have now become an expert at what to take, and in summer I do not need a heavy pack.
+So long as everyone camps responsibly we will continue to be able to enjoy our incredible freedoms for a long time to come.
 I recommend everyone gives wild camping a go."